trxuanha/lrir/README.md

 # Latent Representation Intervention Recommendation
 A python implementation of Latent Representation Intervention Recommendation (LRIR) in paper "What is the Most Effective Intervention to Increase Job Retention for this Disabled Worker?".
-This implementation also uses R packages to execute baseline methods and use survival analysis.
+Accepted for publication in the 28th ACM SIGKDD Conference on Knowledge Discovery & Data Mining (KDD 2022).

 # Installation
 Installation requirements for Maximum Causal Tree